splunk/public-o11y-docs/rum/rum-session-replay.rst

 Session replay is available for enterprise customers only.
 For more information on each type of subscription, see :new-page:`Splunk RUM Pricing <https://www.splunk.com/en_us/products/pricing/faqs/observability.html#splunk-rum>`.

-Setup session replay
+Set up session replay
 =====================
-There are two ways to setup session replay: CDN or NPM.
+There are two ways to set up session replay: CDN or NPM.

 .. admonition:: Note